 This sponsorship application information has been produced to help inform potential applicants about the process.

-Individual sponsorship applications to the Department of Health (the department) are assessed on their merits, but some categories of organisations and activities are generally considered eligible for department sponsorship; and some are generally considered not eligible.
+Individual sponsorship applications to the Department of Health (the department) are assessed based on their alignment to the Government's priorities and eligible list of organisations and activities.

-- Schools, universities and other tertiary educations institutions and activities that enable, improve or promote health, mental health and wellbeing.
+- Educate to promote and improve health, mental health and wellbeing.

 Ineligible organisations and activities

-The states that Government sponsorships cannot include grants, bequests, editorial comment or the sale of advertising space; and that individuals and political parties are not eligible for Government sponsorships.
+The Victorian Government Sponsorship Policy states that Government sponsorships cannot include grants, bequests, editorial comment, visa sponsorships or the sale of advertising space; and that individuals and political parties are not eligible for Government sponsorships.

 In addition, the department will not support sponsorship applications from:

 - Manufacturers, retailers and promoters of tobacco and vaping products, sugary drinks, alcoholic beverages, junk food or formula milk.